CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

 While still a work in progress, Mammoth offers considerable performance benefits over standard Minecraft servers.
 It's particularly good for handling very high player counts.

-Here's a demonstration showcasing 1000 cross-server players, this simulation is functionally identical to real player load.
+Here's a demonstration showcasing 1000 cross-server players, this simulation is functionally identical to real cross-server player load.
 The server TPS never dips below 20 (perfect) and I'm running the whole thing on my laptop.

 These simulated players are created by a loopback process which:
 1. Receives WorldQL player movement queries.